 God rested on the seventh day of creation, blessed it, and made it holy (Genesis 2:2).
 He asks us to rest on the seventh day and remember it (Exodus 20:8).
 Who doesn’t want a rest?
 A spiritually appointed rest?
 A divine excuse to stop what you’re doing, reflect on Him, spend time with your loved ones, relax, help and love on others, and trust God to provide.
 That sounds amazing!
 Not at all like a burden or an obligation.
 A requirement that I WANT to sign up for!
 Like the naps we despised as children and beg for as adults.

 Don’t get me wrong here, I’ll happily go to church any day of the week.
 I love church.
 I love church service.
 I love praise music.
 I love being with other believers who love Jesus.
-I have no fundamental issue going to church on a Sunday, but because of my own personal study, I do have a fundamental reason for remembering the seventh day to keep it holy.
-And, that is Saturday.
+I have no fundamental issue going to church on a Sunday, but because of my own personal conviction, I do have a fundamental reason for remembering the seventh day as special and set aside.
+I believe it’s mentioned over and over again for a reason.
 In others churches, I found the love and grace, but the 4th commandment was missing….Something was always missing.

 Something was always missing in the puzzle to me….What’s your missing piece?

 If this article leads to anything on your part, I pray it’s to study for yourself.
-I definitely plan to as well.
+Ask Him for yourself.
+Follow His leading.
 What does the Bible say?
+All of it.
+New and old testament.
 Pray about it.
 Ask God if it matters.
 In my opinion, if anything matters to God, it should matter to us.
 If it doesn’t, it shouldn’t.